There’s a saying that goes, “celebrate the little moments because one day you’ll look back and realise they were big moments.”

 It’s like a trick question, a test to see how much you truly deserve that residence card and if you really should be in this country.

 The answer to this question is always: “Een beetje, maar ik leer”.
-Even as my Dutch improves there’s always that split second (okay, multiple split seconds) when I think in English and get too shy to speak Dutch so I just pretend I don’t know.
+Even as my Dutch improves, there’s always that split second (okay, multiple split seconds) when I think in English and get too shy to speak Dutch, so I just pretend I don’t know.

-The strangest Dutch word
+12. The strangest Dutch word

 Magnetron.
-It means “microwave”, but sounds like the name of the newest Transformer movie that I’ll be able to catch in my local Pathe next month at the “Unlimited Night” screening.
+It means “microwave”, but it sounds like the name of the newest Transformer movie that I’ll be able to catch in my local Pathe next month at the “Unlimited Night” screening.

 What realisations did you come to after living in the Netherlands?
 Let us know in the comments below!

-Editor’s Note: This article was originally published in July 2019, and was fully updated in September 2020 for your reading pleasure.
+Editor’s Note: This article was originally published in July 2019, and was fully updated in March 2023 for your reading pleasure.